alire-project/alire/doc/getting-started.md

 ## Finding available projects

-For quick listing of crates and their descriptions you can use the `list`
+For quick listing of crates and their descriptions you can use the `search` command with the `--crates` switch:
-command:

-* `alr list [substring]`
+* `alr search --crates [substring]`

-There's also a `search` command which provides more details about specific
+Otherwise, `search` will look into releases, providing more details about specific
 releases:

 * `alr search <substring>` will look for `substring` in crate names.
+* `alr search --list` will list the latest release of every crate.
-* `alr search --list` will list the whole catalog.
+* `alr search --list --full` will list all releases in the catalog.

 Even more details are obtained with: